vitoriarlima/vitoriarlima/README.md

 ## Hi there 👋

 My name is **Vitoria Lima** - welcome to my cute corner of the internet!
-This is a ✨ _special_ ✨ place where you will find all my notes and code, I hope that this can be of help for you! r
+This is a ✨ _special_ ✨ place where you will find all my notes and code, I hope that this can be of help for you!

 Something about what I am working on:
 - 🔭 I’m currently working on tidying up ✨my many maths and AI notes✨